cann0neer/cache-api/README.md

 ## Features
 * configurable TTL
-* configurable limit of entries numbers
+* configurable limit of entries number

 ## How To Install